microsoft/service-fabric/release_notes/Service-Fabric-71CU8-releasenotes.md

 # Microsoft Azure Service Fabric 7.1 Eighth Refresh Release Notes

-This release includes bug fixes as described in this document.
+This release includes bug fixes as described in this document. **This release is made available only and will not be available through automatic upgrades**.

 The following packages and versions are part of this release: